in

 Halogen bulbs improved the situation somewhat, but it was not until CFLs and LED bulbs entered the scene that it made sense to dim the lights to save energy.

 Nowadays, some houses have dimmer switches built into every room, for ultimate customizability.
-They are relatively inexpensive and easy to install, so if you’re putting in a new light fixture, adding a dimmer switch at the same time makes sense.
+They are relatively inexpensive and easy to install, so if you’re putting in a new illumination fixture, adding a dimmer switch at the same time makes sense.

 However, if your goal is about making sure the lights aren’t too bright, you’re better off installing lower wattage bulbs instead.